danlentz/clj-hangman/README.md

 implementation are all powered by a triple-store indexed graph database.
 On top of this generic data architecture, though, the game of hangman decomposes nicely into an upper-level API for working with letters and words.
 The word programmer interface is fully _referentially transparent_ and makes extensive use of memoization -- an optimization that ensures that no computation is performed twice.
-After a function of given arguments is computed once, any subsequent call to that function with the same arguments is indexed and the result returned in negligible constant time.
+After a function of given arguments is computed once, any subsequent call to that function with the same arguments will have been indexed and the result returned in negligible constant time.
 Many parts of the word interface, like the rest of this implementation, also exploit the clojure _reducers_ framework to provide efficient parallelism for many of the core computations that utilize as many cpu cores as supported on the underlying hardware.

 #### Letter Occurances